List of He-Man and the Masters of the Universe characters: Moss Man

 Moss Man (real name Kreann'ot n'Horosh) is a plant-based hero and master of camouflage who can manipulate plant matter, causing flowers to grow but also causing tidal waves of moss and vegetation.

 In the 2002 series, Moss Man is a quiet pastoral type who resides in the Eternian forests.
 Although invited to join the Masters of the Universe by He-Man, Moss Man chooses to retain his position as the guardian of Eternia's flora but agrees to help the Masters whenever he can.
 His assistance proves pivotal in "Council of Evil" and in other episodes.

 The Moss Man figure came with a pine-like scent, textured fur-like moss, and was formed from the same mold as Beast Man.
 His teeth were painted flat like a plant eater, but you could still see the unpainted Beast Man fangs.
 In the 1980s cartoon, he only has two appearances because the cartoon was drawing to a close by the time his figure was released.
 The club (figure's accessory) did not appear in the cartoon, in which he was portrayed as very peaceful.

-Moss Man is voiced by Lou Scheimer in the 1980s series, John Payne in the 2002 series, and Alan Oppenheimer in Masters of the Universe: Revelation.
+Moss Man is voiced by Lou Scheimer in the 1980s series, John Payne in the 2002 series.

+Moss Man has a cameo in the opening episode of Masters of the Universe: Revelations voiced by Alan Oppenheimer (Who voiced Skeletor and Man-at-Arms in the original series).
+When Moss Man is killed Skeletor remarks that his death 'smells like pine'.

 Comic Book Resources listed the character as part of He-Man: 15 Most Powerful Masters of the Universe.
-CBR voted Moss-Man 7th worst He-Man toy.
+CBR voted Moss Man 7th worst He-Man toy.

+Cracked thought poorly of Moss Man.
+Moss Man was voted 2nd out 7 in the 7 Stupidest He-Man Characters by Total Film.